aftersound/thoughts/docs/value-proposition-of-data-centric-teams.md

   Integrated data sets are certified/trusted, also systematically optimized, data layer, which is expected to be consumed by further data processing/mining.
-Data work that produces and maintains integrated data sets has the similar rhythms as that for raw data sets, the difference is it does many heavy liftings for those working on insights data sets, including analytic folks, data scientists, data engineers, for downstream systems relying on high quality source data somewhat integrated.
+Data work that produces and maintains integrated data sets has the similar rhythms as that for raw data sets, the difference is it does many heavy lifting for those working on insights data sets, including analytic folks, data scientists, data engineers, for downstream systems relying on high quality source data somewhat integrated.